evader1337/opentracing-blog/article/post.md

 There are several other settings available, but we do not need them for this sample.
 For more information about other settings, check the KumuluzEE OpenTracing GitHub page (https://github.com/kumuluz/kumuluzee-opentracing).

+Commit for this step: https://github.com/kumuluz/kumuluzee-samples/commit/297b40bd64383d38f8fb4927aa00612558e0bfad

 ## Adding JAX-RS outgoing requests tracing
 As already mentioned before, JAX-RS incoming requests are traced automatically.
 The same does not apply to outgoing requests.
 At the moment, we have traces for each individual microservice, but we want to see the whole trace grouped together.
 We need to add some code to achieve that.
-First, locate the `Resource.java` file (`src\main\java\com\kumuluz\ee\samples\opentracing\tutorial\master`) and change the initialization logic for the `Client` class.
+First, locate the `Resource.java` file (`src/main/java/com/kumuluz/ee/samples/opentracing/tutorial/master`) and change the initialization logic for the `Client` class.
 Replace line
 ```java
 private Client client = ClientBuilder.newClient();
 ```